Oracle Java Commercial Features

 What are Oracle Java Commercial Features?

-These advanced tools require a separate Oracle license for use, aimed at enterprise-level management, diagnostics, and control of Java applications.
+These advanced tools require a separate Oracle license for use, specifically designed for enterprise-level management, diagnostics, and control of Java applications.

 Is Java Flight Recorder free to use?